ramyabala221190/NodeExpressMicroservice-II/README.md

 We can here set the secrets and variables for the repo.
 These are accessed in the workflow file as  ${{vars.variable_name}} and ${{secrets.variable_name}}
 These can be only accessed within the workflow file.
 To access them in other files, we need to expose them as environment variables.
+Ensure they are in uppercase in case they are to be used in docker compose

+Environment variables can be accessed at workflow level, job level and step level.
+In the workflow level, the env variables set can be accessed anywhere within the workflow.
+In the job level, the env variables set can be accessed within any step in the same job.
+At step level, the env variables set can be accessed only within the step.
+They can be accessed using the syntax ${{env.variable_name}}

 ```
 env: